siddhuwarrier/aws-api/README.md

 ### Pre-requisites
 - Java 11
 - Maven 3.6
-- Docker Engine (if you wish to run locally)
+- Docker Engine (if you wish to run the service locally)
+- AWS credentials (if you wish to run the service locally)

 To run just tests, type `mvn test`.
 This will also run the integration tests (which use an in-memory H2 database).